pedonc/Windows-Deployment/README.md

 10. Right-click on the **CopyProfile.xml** file and click **Copy**.
 11. In File Explorer, navigate to **This PC** then open **Backup** and right-click in an empty area of the drive in File Explorer and click **Paste**.
 12. Click the **File** menu and click **Close**.

+## TODO Part 27 - Obtain Third Party Software Installers

+1. TODO general process: download/copy installers and settings files that will be needed to the **Backup** disk.
+Ensure that none of the documented steps are confidential/proprietary to DFCI.
+Ensure that the C: drive is clear of extraneous files before proceeding.
-13. Click the **Start** button icon in the lower-left corner of the screen, click the **Power** button, and click **Shut down**.
+2. Click the **Start** button icon in the lower-left corner of the screen, click the **Power** button, and click **Shut down**.
-14. Until noted, the following procedure applies to actions inside the host environment.
+3. Until noted, the following procedure applies to actions inside the host environment.

-## Part 27 - Snapshot The File Sharing Virtual Machine
+## Part 29 - Snapshot The File Sharing Virtual Machine

 1. In the Oracle VM VirtualBox Manager, click **Settings**.
 2. In the WindowsEFI64 - Settings window, click **Storage** in the left column.